GREAT BARRINGTON -- Alford resident Michael Forbes Wilcox says he always knew he was different from other people.

 Beryl Jolly, executive director for the Mahaiwe, said this is the first event of its kind at the theater.

 "The idea came out of the broadcast itself, when we first showed it here in September.
-We then thought about how could we benefit a
+We then thought about how could we benefit a broader community," she said.

 On Saturday, individuals or groups of people can reserve seats for the screening.
 Jolly said Mahaiwe staff will be mindful of personal space, light and sound -- all which can dramatically affect an autistic person -- when seated.

 "We wanted people to be relaxed and be seated more comfortably," Jolly said.

 The Mahaiwe executive said she decided to add a question-and-answer component to help connect people in the autism community.

 "If we give them the opportunity to share stories or resources, there can be a ripple effect," Jolly said.

 Wilcox lauded Jolly and the Mahaiwe for their efforts, noting that being autistic or being the loved one of someone with autism can be isolating.
 Many autistic people can appear anti-social because their behaviors are cognitively hard-wired in a way that's atypical to most peers.

 "I'm proud of being autistic, but it can be difficult being in a world that doesn't accept it," said Wilcox.